-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-- 11) If a country is currently producing inside its production possibilities curve, - A) it can increase the production of both goods by putting unemployed resources to work. - B) it can increase the production of one of the goods only if it reduces the production of the other good. - C) it is experiencing efficient production of one good but not the other.

-D) None of the above are correct.
+- 11) If a country is currently producing inside its production possibilities curve - A) it can increase the production of both goods by putting unemployed resources to work. - B) it can increase the production of one of the goods only if it reduces the production of the other good. - C) it is experiencing efficient production of one good but not the other. - D) None of the above are correct.